workshopper/how-to-markdown/exercises/horizontal_rules/en.md

     ___

-And it will turns into:
+And it will turn into:

 Dashes